1996 Pepsi Sharjah Cup: Squads

 India named a 14-player side unchanged from the side it fielded in the 1996 Singer Cup.
 Sandeep Patil served as the team coach-cum-manager.
 Vikram Rathour made his international debut in the tournament.
+Pakistan named a 14-player side, unchanged from the squad that won the Singer Cup.
+Intikhab Alam served as Pakistan's team coach, and Dan Kiesel as the team physiotherapist.
+Bob Woolmer served as South Africa's team coach.
+Cassim Docrat was the team manager; Craig Smith was the physiotherapist and Paddy Upton worked as the exercise specialist.

-Points Table
+Points table

 South Africa won all of their four round-robin matches.
 India and Pakistan each claimed one victory over the other.
 Tied at 2 points each, India qualified for the final against South Africa based on superior run-rate.